Albert0i/RU330/adt.md

 In a similar way, if it is told to process a number of records?
 The most obvious choice is table in relational database, because we can not forsee future requirement.
 Storing everything in tables seems the most flexible solution.

+> Any solution not necessarily be right solution.

+Requirements evolves and so do we.
+It's impossible to predict accurately future needs.

 1. [Programming with abstract data types, Barbara Liskov and Stephen Zilles, 1974](https://dl.acm.org/doi/pdf/10.1145/800233.807045)